 What If You Don’t Know a Language?

 This is my dilemma.
 I am not great at any languages, but the beauty of Charlotte Mason’s method is that we get to learn with our children.
 Start learning!
 Get a language learning app like Duo Lingo and study up.
 Look over words that you want to teach ahead of time, and get familiar with how they are pronounced.
+If you’re really dedicated or just want to learn for yourself as well as with your kids, invest in a private tutor who can deliver quality lessons that you learn a lot from, such as these Spanish lessons.
 A wise mom in the Charlotte Mason Early Learning Facebook group mentioned that she records the pronunciation of Spanish words on an app on her phone, so that when she’s outside, she can correctly say each one.

 Subscriber Library Free List